Skip to main content

 • neutral — setups without a strong directional lean either way

-using both filters together
+using the filters together

-the % filter and directional bias filter apply simultaneously. combining them is where WIP gets powerful as a pre-market tool.
+all three filters apply simultaneously. combining them is where WIP gets powerful as a pre-market tool.

 related articles